PrefectHQ/prefect/docs/index.md

   - toc
 ---

-# Welcome to Prefect: The easiest way to orchestrate and observe your data pipelines
+# **Welcome to Prefect:** The easiest way to orchestrate and observe your data pipelines

-"Everything fails all the time" - AWS CTO, Werner Vogels
+*"Everything fails all the time"* - AWS CTO, Werner Vogels

-If you move data, these failures can be costly in terms of time, money, and frustration.
+If you move data, these failures cost time, money, and frustration.
 Prefect makes it better with:

 <ul class="ul-line-height-compress">
     <li> <a href="/concepts/schedules"> scheduling </a> </li>